Petroleum Production Engineering

 The core modules provide a solid understanding of the whole petroleum production process, from the reservoir to the process facility.
 After looking at the subsurface aspects of a system, you will learn how wells are drilled and completed, followed by the surface facilities where the hydrocarbons are processed.

-The specialist modules that come later in the programme are very relevant to the every-day work of the Production Engineer, where you will have the opportunity to work with design, optimisation and modelling software, as well as analyse data and solve problems.
+The specialist modules that come later in the programme are very relevant to the every-day work of the Production Engineer/Production Technologist, where you will have the opportunity to work with design, optimisation and modelling software, as well as analyse data and solve problems.

 In Stage 1, you will study topics such as Subsurface, Wells, Facilities, and Business Essentials.
 On completion, you could exit this stage with a Pg Cert Oil and Gas Engineering.

 In Stage 2 you will study; Production System Modelling, Production Operations, Well Completions and Subsea Systems, Petroleum Economics & Asset Management.
 On completion you could exit this stage with a Pg Dip Petroleum Production Engineering.

 Stage 3 is the final stage, where you will focus on the Individual Project Report.
 Successful completion will award the MSc Petroleum Production Engineering.

 You can study for this course full-time at our campus in Aberdeen or part-time online via the university's virtual learning environment CampusMoodle.
 Each module comprises up to 52 hours of lectures and tutorials.

 Significant additional private study is expected during each module.
 You’ll work autonomously and take responsibility for your own learning and professional and academic development.
 The suggested hours-of-study-per-week and other information is detailed in each Module Descriptor.

 - 4 written assignments, including essays